 The Recent Queens Speech, 11 May 2021 outlined the commitment to Animal Welfare with promoting the highest standards of animal welfare, [Animal Welfare (Sentience) Bill, Kept Animals Bill, Animals Abroad Bill].

-Other important Animal Welfare legislation is currently on the UK Home Secretary’s agenda reviewing microchipping of dogs and the possibly extension to cats.
-Microchipping was made a legal act when the government bought in compulsory Microchipping, April 6, 2016.
+Other important Animal Welfare legislation is currently on the UK Home Secretary’s agenda reviewing microchipping of dogs and the possible extension to cats.
+Microchipping was made a legal action when the government bought in compulsory Microchipping, April 6, 2016.
 Fuller details are further below.

 29 April 2021, the Animal Welfare (Sentencing) Act was signed into law after receiving Royal Assent, increasing the maximum penalty for certain offences under the Animal Welfare Act 2006 tenfold, from six months to up to five years.